tingyik90/snackprogressbar/README.md

     compile 'com.github.tingyik90:snackprogressbar:3.0'
 }
 ```
 NOTE: The latest java version is v2.2 and may include unfixed bugs.
+The DemoActivity is still in Java.

 ## License
 Copyright 2017 Saw Ting Yik